sofa-framework/doc/README.md

 SOFA Documentation
 ==================

-This documentation contains all informations about SOFA, from historic presentation to developper instructions.
+This documentation contains all informations about SOFA, from historical presentation to developper instructions.
 It is automatically rendered in SOFA website: https://www.sofa-framework.org/doc